-8 Issuer The Metropolis of Tokyo.
-Securities Offered • • per cent.
-Bonds due •.
-Issue Price • per cent.
-Closing Date On or about • .
+Issuer The Metropolis of Tokyo.
+Securities Offered U.S.\$500,000,000 3.375 per cent.
+Bonds due 2025.
+Issue Price 99.929 per cent.
+Closing Date On or about 16 June, 2022.
 Delivery It is expected that the Unrestricted Global Certificate will be deposited with and registered in the name of, or a nominee for, a common depositary for Euroclear and Clearstream, Luxembourg on or about the Closing Date, and the Restricted Global Certificate will be deposited with the DTC Custodian, and registered in the name of a nominee for DTC, on or about the Closing Date.
-Form and Denomination The Bonds are issued in registered form in the denomination of • and integral multiples of • in excess thereof, and evidenced by a Global Certificate.
+Form and Denomination The Bonds are issued in registered form in the denomination of U.S.\$200,000 and integral multiples of U.S.\$2,000 in excess thereof, and evidenced by a Global Certificate.
 Definitive Certificates will only be available in certain limited circumstances.
 See "Summary of Provisions Relating to the Bonds While in Global Form".
-Interest per cent. per annum, payable semi-annually in arrear on and in each year commencing on .
+Interest 3.375 per cent. per annum, payable semi-annually in arrear on 16 June and 16 December in each year commencing on 16 December, 2022.
 Status The Bonds are direct, unconditional and unsecured obligations of the Metropolis and rank pari passu and rateably without any preference among themselves and (with certain statutory exceptions) at least equally with all other unsecured obligations of the Metropolis from time to time outstanding.
-Redemption at Maturity Unless previously redeemed, or purchased and cancelled, the Bonds will be redeemed at their principal amount on • .
-Redemption for Taxation Reasons If the Metropolis would on the occasion of the next payment due in respect of the Bonds be required as a result of any change in, or amendment to, the laws or regulations of Japan, or any political subdivision or any authority thereof or therein having power to tax (other than, in each case, the Metropolis), or any change in the application or official interpretation of such laws or regulations, which change or amendment becomes effective on or after ● , and for reasons outside its control, to pay any Additional Amounts (as defined in Condition 8) pursuant to Condition 8, then the Metropolis may, at its option, upon giving not less than 30 nor more than 60 days' prior notice to the Bondholders (which notice shall be irrevocable and shall specify the date fixed for redemption) in accordance with Condition 14, redeem all (but not some only) of the Bonds at their principal amount, together with interest accrued to (but excluding) the date fixed for redemption.
-Withholding Tax All payments of principal and interest in respect of the Bonds will be made free and clear of Japanese withholding taxes, unless such withholding is required by law.
-In that event, the Metropolis will (subject to the exceptions provided in Condition 8) pay such Additional Amounts as will result in the Bondholders receiving such amounts as they would have received in respect of such Bonds had no such withholding been required.
+Redemption at Maturity Unless previously redeemed, or purchased and cancelled, the Bonds will be redeemed at their principal amount on 16 June, 2025.
+Redemption for Taxation Reasons If the Metropolis would on the occasion of the next payment due in respect of the Bonds be required as a result of any change in, or amendment to, the laws or regulations of Japan, or any political subdivision or any authority thereof or therein having power to tax (other than, in each case, the Metropolis), or any change in the application or official interpretation of such laws or regulations, which change or amendment becomes effective on or after 7 June, 2022, and for reasons outside its control, to pay any Additional Amounts (as defined in Condition 8) pursuant to Condition 8, then the Metropolis may, at its option, upon giving not less than 30 nor more than 60 days' prior notice to the Bondholders (which notice shall be irrevocable and shall specify the date fixed for redemption) in accordance with Condition 14, redeem all (but not some only) of the Bonds at their principal amount, together with interest accrued to (but excluding) the date fixed for redemption.